 Associated Acts: Yes, King Crimson, Earthworks, Genesis

-Bill Bruford is a master drummer and percussionist who hit the limelight in the prog rock band Yes who continued his meteoric rise with King Crimson and as the live drummer for Genesis.
-He went on to work in many other bands and land in the Rock and Roll Hall of Fame.
+Bill Bruford is a master drummer and percussionist who hit the limelight in the prog rock band Yes.
+He continued his meteoric rise with King Crimson and as the live drummer for Genesis.
+He went on to work in many other bands that his overall efforts landed in the Rock & Roll Hall of Fame.

-Some of the top drummers in the world consider him one of their influences, such as Mike Portnoy and Danny Carey.
-His early technical prowess combined with jazz knowhow and rock energy led to enough success that he was able to have the freedom to evolve further into what he calls a “polymetric funk savant.”
+Some of the top drummers in the world consider him an influence, such as Mike Portnoy and Danny Carey.
+His early technical prowess combined with jazz acumen and rock energy led to enough success that he was able to have the freedom to evolve further into what he calls a “polymetric funk savant.”

 #9 – Stewart Copeland